 Our Affiliate Royale plugin can help with this:

-From the dashboard, you can create custom navigation pages, including one for link disclosure guidelines.
+From the dashboard, you can create custom navigation pages, including one for affiliate disclosure guidelines.
 Then when your affiliates log into their accounts, this information will be visible and accessible.

 2. Make Sure Link Disclosures Are Prominently Placed and Accessible

-Another crucial aspect of affiliate link disclosures is placement.
+Another crucial aspect of affiliate disclosure is placement.
 Per FTC guidelines, disclosures must be in obvious places, meaning easy to see and virtually impossible to miss.

 Ideally, they should be made before the endorsement to precede consumer purchasing decisions.
 Putting a disclaimer at the bottom of a blog, for example, is not acceptable.
 The closer the disclosure is to the “triggering item” – such as an affiliate link or product recommendation – the better.